LBNL-ETA/AlphaBuilding-SyntheticDataset/index.md

 ```

 #### Option 2 - Access with HSDS
 This option is suitable for users with limited local storage space, because it allow accessing a subset of the dataset without downloading the entire file.
-The HDF5 file is loaded to NREL's HSDS service which provides public access to several of DOEs high-value datasets.
+The HDF5 file is loaded to NREL's Highly Scalable Data Service (HSDS) service which provides public access to several of DOEs high-value datasets.
 To access the dataset, follow the guide on [this page](https://github.com/nrel/hsds-examples).
 The domain for the dataset is:
 ```
 /nrel/building_synthetic_dataset/A_Synthetic_Building_Operation_Dataset.h5
 ```